Minatureman13/basedai/README.md

 ## The BasedAI PIP Package

-The BasedAI package includes essential tools included `basedai` (the Python operations package for developers) and `basedcli` (for setting up mining, validation activities, and querying ZK-LLMs).
+The BasedAI package includes essential tools.
+Included are: `basedai` (the Python operations package for developers) and `basedcli` (for setting up mining, validation activities, and querying ZK-LLMs).
 Learn more in the [official documentation](https://docs.getbased.ai).

 ## Governance and Voting